andrew-cruz/rshell/README.md

 * Odd number of brackets for test command still doesn't work

 ### Rubric
-*5 points for well commented code
+* 5 points for well commented
-*5 points for following style guidelines
+* 5 points for following style guidelines
-*20 points for sufficient test cases
+* 20 points for sufficient test cases
-*40 points for test operator (including integration with precedence and past requirements) *30 points for precedence operators (including integration with test and past requirements)
+* 40 points for test operator (including integration with precedence and past requirements)
+* 30 points for precedence operators (including integration with test and past requirements)

 ## Authors